-The Status bar is located at the bottom of the screen in all LibreOffice components; it includes several Draw-specific fields.
+The Status bar is located at the bottom of the workspace in all LibreOffice components.
+It includes several Draw-specific fields.
 For details on the contents and use of these fields, see Chapter 1 Introducing LibreOffice in this guide and in the Draw Guide Chapter 1 Introducing Draw.